preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

 The Pending approval list
 ----------------------------
-If any user is not onboarded yet, that can be dome using this list:
+If self service for user accounts are allowed, and if approval is needed for these accounts, approval is handled through this list.

 .. image:: user-management-users-pending.png